2019 South Florida Bulls football team: Preseason award watch lists

 Heading into the 2019 season, five Bulls were named to various award watch lists: Blake Barnett (Johnny Unitas Golden Arm Award), Coby Weiss (Lou Groza Award), Marcus Norman (Outland Trophy), Mike Hampton (Jim Thorpe Award), and Mitchell Wilcox (John Mackey Award).

 Schedule

-South Florida's 2019 schedule will begin with three non-conference games: at home against Wisconsin of the Big Ten Conference, then on the road against Georgia Tech of the Atlantic Coast Conference (ACC), and then at home again against South Carolina State of the Mid-Eastern Athletic Conference (MEAC).
-Their fourth non-conference game will be played at home against BYU, a football independent, after the start of the conference schedule.
-In American Athletic Conference play, the Bulls will play the other members of the East Division and draw Memphis, Navy, and SMU from the West Division.
-They will not play Houston, Tulane, or Tulsa as part of the regular season.
+South Florida's 2019 schedule would begin with three non-conference games: at home against Wisconsin of the Big Ten Conference, then on the road against Georgia Tech of the Atlantic Coast Conference (ACC), and then at home again against South Carolina State of the Mid-Eastern Athletic Conference (MEAC).
+Their fourth non-conference game would be played at home against BYU, a football independent, after the start of the conference schedule.
+In American Athletic Conference play, the Bulls would play the other members of the East Division and draw Memphis, Navy, and SMU from the West Division.
+They would not play Houston, Tulane, or Tulsa as part of the regular season.